--- Nit-picking is the key to head
+-- Nit-picking is the key to control of a head

-lice control --
+lice infestation --

 Effective lice control begins with nit removal.
 Nits can be either physically removed or crushed.
 Lice combs do a good job of crushing nits in place or if lice combing is combined with one of the nit-loosening lotions you can actually remove nits without pulling hair out!
 See Selecting The Best Lice Comb for more information.

 When young lice hatch they leave behind the empty egg shell still attached the hair shaft.
 This empty shell can remain attached for weeks, or even months, so as the hair grows the empty shell moves further and further from the scalp.
 Therefore any nits found further than about 1/4" away from the scalp have probably already hatched or are dead.
-This rule may not apply, however, in very warm climates where recent research found that lice will occasionally lay viable eggs further out on the hair shaft.
+This rule-of-thumb may not apply, however, in very warm climates where recent research found that lice will occasionally lay viable eggs further out on the hair shaft.
 Color is also a good way to distinguish empty or dead nits from live ones.
 Empty nit shells are white whereas live nits with lice inside are usually darker in color.

 Dead nits or empty shells, dandruff, and similar debris can be the cause of many false positives when children are screened for lice.
 If the screener is inexperienced any of this debris can look like live nits and trigger a positive "find".
 This is one reason that I do not advocate "no-nit" policies for schools (see What Are School-Based "No-Nit" Policies and Do They Work?).
 For example, a child that has neither live lice nor nits may still be excluded from school if a screener mistakenly believes they have found "nits" in the child's hair.
 A better policy is to simply alert parents of a possible infestation and send home information about lice and lice control.
-A recent report from no less than the American Academy of Pediatrics now agrees that existing "no-nit" policies should be abandoned.

 In some countries the term "nits" refers to live lice rather than just eggs.
 In the US "nits" generally refers only to the eggs attached to hairs.
-"Nitpicking" is the process of removing nits by hand usually with a comb of some kind but nits can also be crushed between fingernails.
+"Nitpicking" or "nit picking" is the process of removing nits by hand usually with a comb of some kind but nits can also be crushed between fingernails.

 Professional-level pest control supplies are generally not available in home and garden stores but can be found at DoMyOwn, our affiliate.